Of the Institute

 After the inaugural lecture in the early 1993 the then president of the university, Prof. H. Kahlert (standing next to Franz Leberl), consults with the owner of Anton-Paar GmbH, Ulrich Santner (with his back to the camera), and Prof. Cerjak, professor of mechanical engineering (left).

-Austrian politics accelerated changes to the Austrian University system.
-In 1996 they were still subordinated offices of the Ministry of Science.
-Professors were thus still civil servants and grade reports were governmental expert testimony.
-It will not be a surprise that the Ministry concerned themselves with structuring the university into Schools and Institutes.
-They noticed that in Graz there existed an Institute for Geometry as well as an Institute for Computer-Aided Geometry, but both in the same School of Applied Science.
-The Ministry concluded that this was unnecessary and decided that these two should merge.
+The Ministry staff concerned themselves with structuring the university into Schools and Institutes.
+They noticed that in Graz there existed an Institute for Geometry as well as an Institute for Computer-Aided Geometry in the same School of Applied Science.
+The Ministry concluded that these Institutes should merge.

 Professorial desk and office at Münzgrabenstrasse 11, Graz.
 This was the Institute’s home from 1992 to 1999.